fillmula/jsonclasses-docs/docs/api-doucumentation/types-modifiers.md

 ```

 #### add
-Add the value of field.
+Add the value of field by the passed in value.

 #### Usage
 `add(int | float | Callable | Types)`